Spotify Premium: Cancelled

 I just cancelled my Spotify Premium account.
 I truly appreciate that Spotify gave me a free trial of Spotify Premium for 48 hours and then an additional 30 days to evaluate the product.
 I think more companies ought to do that.
 Free trials of the full product gives the user a chance to see the product in it’s full glory without having to commit to paying for something they may inevitably decide isn’t right for them.

-I’ll be straight with you, Spotify is a good service, a very good service.
+I’ll be straight with you, Spotify Premium is a good service, a very good service.
 However, it’s got several very significant flaws that makes it hard for me to swallow $9.99 per month.
 For me, I do not see the value in the product, so I’m calling it quits.

 Ownership: Purchasing vs “Renting” Music